Editors of this journal work on a purely voluntary basis without remuneration in line with the not-for-profit philosophy of the EGU.

 Stephen Cohn

-Colorado Department of Transportation Research Branch
+Colorado Department of Transportation Office of Applied Research

 United States